RutledgePaulV/jquery.handlebars/README.md

 ## What
-A jquery plugin for associating DOM elements with handlebar templates in a way that supports the typical use cases.
+A jquery plugin for associating DOM elements with handlebar templates in a way that supports and simplifies the typical use case.

 ## Why
-I recently was exposed to the dojo framework, and while there are things that I dislike about it, one of the things that I think is a good idea is being able to define a templated region via an attribute on the containing node.
+I recently was exposed to the dojo framework, and while there are things that I dislike about it, one of the things that I think is a good idea is being able to define and reference a templated region via an attribute on the containing node.

 ## Installation